Cost of Living in Indianapolis, IN [2025]

 How Much Is Transportation in Indianapolis?

 Indianapolis is rapidly growing with pubs, dining, and live music venues.
 Seeing all of the city means transportation will likely be one of your major expenses.
 Single adults should expect to spend $10,616 on transportation annually.
-If you are a family of two full-time employed adults and a child, you will pay $17,808 a year to get around town.
+If you are a family of two full-time employed adults and two children, you will pay $17,808 a year to get around town.

 Indianapolis residents rely on cars to get around, though you can ditch the car and save a bundle if you choose a neighborhood with public transportation.
 The city offers a reliable public transportation system and options for biking or strolling to work.
 IndyGO also connects the city with bus transport and Park & Ride opportunities.
 Fares start at $1.75 for a 2-hour transfer ticket and go up to $60 for a 31-day pass.
 The Indiana Pacers Bikeshare offers bikes starting at $1 per ride and $0.15 per minute with no time limits.

-According to MIT estimates, a single full-time employed adult that cooks their meals (including snacks) spends approximately $3,939 per year on food in Indianapolis.
+According to MIT estimates, a single full-time employed adult that cooks their meals (including snacks) spends approximately $3,856 per year on food in Indianapolis.
+A family of two working adults and two children spend $11,334 a year on food.
 However, Indianapolis has a growing food scene and was voted the #1 historic public food market in the U.S. by Country Living Magazine.

 If you want to savor what Indy has to offer, you'll spend an average of $25 on a meal at an inexpensive restaurant without appetizers and alcohol.
 Having dinner for two people at a mid-range restaurant will cost you $75 on average.
 Keep in mind dining out in Chicago costs around 10% more than in Indianapolis.
 So if you are moving from the Windy City, you win both in terms of affordable housing and fabulous food options.